 Sous Vide Frozen Chicken Breast is one of the best features of a sous vide machine.
-It’s easy, convenient, healthy and turn out so perfect EVERY TIME!
+It’s easy, convenient, healthy and the sous vide chicken always turns out tender and juicy EVERY TIME!
 I almost never take the time to thaw chicken again after I discovered this method.

 Every sous vide lover needs to have this frozen chicken recipe in their back pocket.
 Got fresh ones?
 Try our Sous Vide Chicken Breast Recipe.